US spy agencies examine how Iran would react to Trump declaring victory

 Sign up now: Get ST's newsletters delivered to your inbox

-April 28 - U.S. intelligence agencies are studying how Iran would respond if President Donald Trump were to declare a unilateral victory in the two-month-old war that has killed thousands and become a political liability for the White House, two U.S. officials and a person familiar with the matter said.
+WASHINGTON - US intelligence agencies are studying how Iran would respond if President Donald Trump were to declare a unilateral victory in the two-month-old war that has killed thousands and become a political liability for the White House, two US officials and a person familiar with the matter said.

+The intelligence community is analysing the question along with others at the request of senior administration officials.

-While no decision has been made - and Trump could easily ramp back up military operations - a quick de-escalation could ease political pressure on the president, even as it could leave behind an emboldened Iran that could eventually rebuild its nuclear and missile programs and threaten U.S. allies in the region.
+While no decision has been made - and Mr Trump could easily ramp back up military operations - a quick de-escalation could ease political pressure on the president, even as it could leave behind an emboldened Iran that could eventually rebuild its nuclear and missile programmes and threaten US allies in the region.

 The sources spoke on the condition of anonymity in order to discuss sensitive intelligence matters.

-It is not clear when the intelligence community would complete its work, but it has previously analyzed the likely reaction of Iran's leaders to a U.S. declaration of victory.
+It is not clear when the intelligence community would complete its work, but it has previously analysed the likely reaction of Iran's leaders to a US declaration of victory.

-In the days following the initial bombing campaign in February, intelligence agencies assessed that if Trump were to declare victory and the U.S. drew down its forces in the region, Iran would likely view it as a win, one of the sources said.
+In the days following the initial bombing campaign in February, intelligence agencies assessed that if Mr Trump were to declare victory and the US drew down its forces in the region, Iran would likely view it as a win, one of the sources said.

-If Trump instead said the U.S. had won but maintained a heavy troop presence, Iran would likely see it as a negotiating tactic, but not one that would necessarily lead to the end of the war, the source said.
+If Mr Trump instead said the US had won but maintained a heavy troop presence, Iran would likely see it as a negotiating tactic, but not one that would necessarily lead to the end of the war, the source said.

+"CIA is not familiar with the intelligence community's reported assessment," Ms Liz Lyons, director of the agency's office of public affairs, said in a statement after the publication of this story.
+The CIA declined to answer Reuters' specific questions about its current work on Iran.

 Opinion polls show the war is overwhelmingly unpopular with Americans.
-Only 26% of respondents in a Reuters/Ipsos poll released last week said the military campaign has been worth the costs, and only 25% said it has made the U.S. safer.
+Only 26 per cent of respondents in a Reuters/Ipsos poll released last week said the military campaign has been worth the costs, and only 25 per cent said it has made the US safer.

-Choking off the shipping that carries about 20% of the world's crude oil has driven up energy costs worldwide and the price at U.S. gasoline pumps.
+Choking off the shipping that carries about 20 per cent of the world's crude oil has driven up energy costs worldwide and the price at US gasoline pumps.
 Iran's ability to disrupt commerce gives it powerful leverage against the United States and its allies.

 So far, however, the two sides appear far from any agreement.

-Last weekend, Trump canceled a trip by his special envoy Steve Witkoff and son-in-law Jared Kushner to meet Iranian officials in Pakistan, telling reporters on Saturday that it would take "too much time" and that if Iran wanted to talk "all they had to do was call."
+Last weekend, Mr Trump cancelled a trip by his special envoy Steve Witkoff and son-in-law Jared Kushner to meet Iranian officials in Pakistan, telling reporters on April 25 that it would take "too much time" and that if Iran wanted to talk "all they had to do was call."

 Various military options remain formally on the table, with renewed airstrikes on Iran's military and political leaders among them, according to a separate person familiar with administration dynamics.